HGustavs/LenaSYS/backend-models/microservices/Database_related_micro_services.md

 Gathers information from the table __course__.

 #### different querys paramaters and retrived information
-- boxid AND exampleid : *
+- no parameters : cid (orderd by cid, in DESC order, limeted to 1)
 <br>

 ---